tuhinjubcse/AMPERSAND-EMNLP2019/README.md

 # AMPERSAND-EMNLP2019
-Code and Data for EMNLP 2019 paper titled  AMPERSAND: Argument Mining for PERSuAsive oNline Discussions
+Code and Data for EMNLP 2019 paper titled  AMPERSAND: Argument Mining for PERSuAsive oNline Discussions These models were fintuned using older version of hugging face and not transformers package . used pytorch-pretrained-bert=0.4.0

 For Argumentative Component Prediction and Relation Prediction:
 Link to FineTuned Pytorch Model using IMHO+Context as Intermediate Pretraining over BERT: